openode-io/openode-www/public/documentation/platform/deploy.md

         openode set-config BLUE_GREEN_DEPLOYMENT true

 When you deploy, it will first create a new instance, and when it's ready, it will remove the old version of your instance, which will minimize downtime.

+## Replicas

+You can specify the number of replicas, which will allow to deploy more than 1 instance of your application.

+        openode set-config REPLICAS <number>

+where **number** is the number of replicas.